markguinn/silverstripe-cloudassets/README.md

 4. Once wrapped, the file length will be checked every onAfterWrite.
 If the file on disk has been replaced it will be uploaded to the cloud storage and the local version truncated to the string 'CloudFile' (see `CloudAssets.file_placeholder` config).
+   NOTE: this behaviour can be changed with the LocalCopy key in the bucket config.
+   If that is true, the file will be kept in tact locally and the modification time will be used to keep the cloud version in sync.
 5. For files (image, etc) the wrapped class overrides Link, URL, etc to point to the CDN version of the file.